zziger/obs-overlay/API.md

 For example check [ChatHudMixin](common/src/main/java/me/zziger/obsoverlay/mixin/hud/ChatHudMixin.java) and [DefaultOverlayComponent](common/src/main/java/me/zziger/obsoverlay/registry/DefaultOverlayComponent.java).

+### Adding your own overlayable screens to settings

+You can extend list of screens that are displayed in mod settings.\
+To achieve that you can call `OverlayComponentRegistry.addHideableScreen` method.

+Screen's state will be stored in OBS Overlay config.

 ### Adding your own non-fullscreen screens

 By default, this mod automatically hides most components when any screen except for Chat is opened.\
 You can add your own Screen that will also be excluded from this check by calling `OverlayComponentRegistry.addIgnoredScreen` method.